openSUSE/trollolo/README.md

 with the data from the current day.
 If there already was some data in the file for the same day it will be overridden.

-When the sprint is over and you want to start with the next sprint, go to the working directory and call:
+When the sprint is over a new sprint file is created automatically but if you want to start a new sprint manually go to the working directory and call:

     trollolo burndown --new-sprint